CaioCeretta/github-coder-speedrun/convit3-digital/apps/backend/nest-concepts.md

 and pass it through.
 Now, we need to simply change the behavior of our methods by saying that they will use the repo constant to make the db comm.

+## Error Filter

+Here, in the root of our src, we created an error.filter.ts, in this file we'll export as default a class named ErroFilter, which will implements an ExceptionFilter that comes from nestjs/common, and we will use a decorator named @Catch, that also comes from nest, and we'll pass exactly which error that we want to handle.
+So to start, we will use a generic Error for the @Catch() decorator, then, we will implement the required function when we implement the ExceptionFilter, that is a catch, which receives an exception and a host.
+The exception is the error we are getting, and the host are the arguments we can get, like the request and the response.
+After we create the context, and get the request and response from that context, we are going to get the status of the exception.
+That in the end, we check if the exception has a status, otherwide its 500, and we return the response the statusCode, the time, where did this error originate, and the message of the exception.

+Now we need to register this filter inside our main.ts, so we'll add an app.useGlobalFilters(new ErroFilter());
+to it.

+But there are other options to this, we could simply, where we throw the error, instead of using the Error class, we could use the HttpException that nest offers us, but there is another addendum regarding this function, we must not use the Error offered by Nest, in our business rules, because the ideal is that we isolate as much as possible our business rules, so it won't be tied to nothing.